phcompeau/biological_modeling_course/_pages/coronavirus/multiseq.md

 ## Local comparison of spike proteins leads us to a region of interest

+In the tutorial, we formed a "structural" alignment of the two coronavirus RBD regions, in which blue columns correspond to similar areas of the structure (high Qres) and red columns correspond to dissimilar areas of the structure (low Qres).

-In the tutorial, we identified a 13-column region of the sequence alignment of the SARS-CoV and SARS-CoV-2 RBMs for which the Qres values are significantly lower than they are elsewhere in the RBD.
+If we zoom in on the region around position 150 of the alignment, we find a 13-column region of the alignment within the RBD region for which Qres values are significantly lower than they are elsewhere.
 This region corresponds to positions 476 to 485 in the SARS-CoV-2 spike protein and is shown in the figure below.

 ![image-center](../assets/images/QresResult.png){: .align-center}

 ![image-center](../assets/images/QresResult_cropped.png){: .align-center}
-(Top) A snapshot of the sequence alignment between the SARS-CoV RBD (first row) and the SARS-CoV-2 chimeric RBD [^Shang] (second row).
+(Top) A snapshot of the sequence alignment between the SARS-CoV RBD (first row) and the SARS-CoV-2 chimeric RBD[^Shang] (second row).
 Columns are colored along a spectrum from blue (high Qres) to red (low Qres), with positions that correspond to an inserted or deleted amino acid colored red.
-(Bottom) Zooming in on a region of the alignment with low Qres, which corresponds to amino acids at positions 476 to 485 in SARS-CoV-2.
+(Bottom) Zooming in on a region of the alignment with low Qres, which corresponds to amino acids at positions 476 to 485 in the SARS-CoV-2 spike protein.
 {: style="font-size: medium;"}

-Because Multiseq is a VMD plugin, we can create 3-D visualizations of the structures and color them based on Qres.
+We also can create a 3-D visualization of the structures.
 The figure below shows the superimposed structures of both the SARS and SARS-CoV-2 RBD bound with ACE2, shown in green.
-The same color-coding of columns of the multiple alignment in the figure above is used to highlight differences between the SARS-CoV and SARS-CoV-2 structures; that is, blue represents regions of high *Qres*, and red represents regions of low *Qres*.
-The region of the RBM alignment in the above figure with low Qres is outlined in the figure below.
+The same color-coding of columns of the multiple alignment in the figure above is used to highlight differences between the SARS-CoV and SARS-CoV-2 structures; that is, blue represents regions of high Qres, and red represents regions of low Qres.
+The low-Qres region of the RBM alignment that we highlighted in the above figure is outlined in the figure below.

 ![image-center](../assets/images/QresVMD.png){: .align-center}
 A visualization showing the superposed structures of SARS-CoV-2 chimeric RBD [^Shang] and SARS RBD in blue and red based on Qres.
 Blue indicates high Qres and red indicates low Qres.
 ACE2 is shown in green.
 The highlighted region corresponds to the part of the RBM with a potential structural difference.
 Because it is adjacent to ACE2, it is likely that the structural difference here will affect ACE2 interactions.
+{: style="font-size: medium;"}

-Note that although the rest of the proteins are similar, there are other parts of the RBD at the top of the protein that show dissimilarities in the two proteins, which may be attributable to an experimental artifact.
+**Note:** Although the rest of the proteins are similar, there are other parts of the RBD at the top of the protein that show dissimilarities in the two proteins, which may be attributable to an experimental artifact.
 The authors of the work in which the comparison was published have pointed out that the highlighted region is unlikely to be an artifact of the experimentation because it is "buried at the RBD–ACE2 interface and did not affect crystallization".
-{: style="font-size: medium;"}
+{: .notice--warning}

 Finding this highlighted region in the RBM where the structures of the SARS-CoV and SARS-CoV-2 spike proteins differ is an exciting development.
-In the next lesson, we would like to zoom in on this small region and see how the handful of mutations may have influenced the binding affinity of the virus spike protein with the human ACE2 enzyme.
+In the next lesson, we will further explore this small region of the protein structure and see how the mutations acquired by SARS-CoV-2 may have influenced the binding affinity of the virus spike protein with the human ACE2 enzyme.

 [Next lesson](structural_diff){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}